seapagan/lsplus/README.md

 This is currently a very simple (though functional) clone of the Unix 'ls' command written in Rust.
 It is a learning project for me to learn Rust so probably contains many inefficiencies and bad practices.
-I'll get better :grin:
+I'll get better with time! 😁

 ![lsp output](./docs/src/images/screenshot.png)